mikepan/GameEngineBook/text/06-Physics.md

 Internally, fps sets the number of logic tics and physics tics the game engine runs at.
 So as you lower the fps setting, the number of logic and physics tics performed by the game will decrease accordingly.
 This has the effect of slowing down the game-time_._ In another word, if the fps is set too low, not only will the game feel choppy, but it will actually appear as if it's running in slow motion.

-\*\*\* Begin Note

-Bottom Line
+>**Bottom Line**
+>

-The default value of 60 is good for most game applications.
+>The default value of 60 is good for most game applications.
 Setting this value higher does not give you better performance.
 It is also customary for some games to set the fps to a lower value such as 30.
 The idea is that a game running at a constant 30fps feels smoother than a game that is fluctuating between 30fps and 60fps.
 Additionally, you can set vsync in your graphic card to force a frame rate ceiling.
 You don't have control over that in the player's computer, though.

-\*\*\* End Note

 ## Physics Deactivation <a id="Physics Deactivation"></a>